Temisaputra/technical_test/README.md

 # War-Onk Service

-A clean-architecture Go project for managing products and other modules with GORM, PostgreSQL, and Swagger API documentation.
+A clean-architecture Go project for managing supplier and other modules with GORM, PostgreSQL, and Swagger API documentation.

 ---